How To Edit Your WordPress User Profile

 5 – Toolbar

-The WordPress Toolbar displays at the very top of your Administration screen and provides you (and your registered users) with access to a number of administrative functions, features, information and “quick links” to other areas of your site …
+The Admin Toolbar displays at the very top of your Dashboard screen and provides you (and your users) with access to a number of important admin functions, features, information and “quick links” to other areas of your site …

-Note: Leave the “Show Toolbar when viewing site” checkbox enabled to display the Admin Toolbar in your WP administration area.
+Important: Leave the “Show Toolbar when viewing site” check box ticked to display the Toolbar in your WP dashboard area.

 Profile > Name